Nebius-Academy/knowledge-base/_posts/2025-06-06-llm-inference-essentials.md

 ![]({{ site.baseurl }}/assets/images/llm-inference-essentials/why-negative-batch-size.png){: .responsive-image style="--img-desktop:70%; --img-mobile:90%;"}

 You can see that memory movement time grows faster than compute, so the LLM always stays in a memory bound regime.
+But don't let it discourage you!
+There is a number of optimization techniques that help speed up the inference, and we'll talk about some of them in Topic 5.